 Advance person-centered care.
 Support important changes in policy and legislation.
 By becoming a NPAF volunteer, you can help change the world.

-NPAF offers motivated individuals many opportunities to get involved by volunteering.
-Our volunteer advocacy network is made up of thousands of dedicated, passionate people committed to making high quality health care more accessible and affordable to patients living with serious illnesses.
+Our volunteer network is made up of thousands of dedicated, passionate people committed to making high quality health care more accessible and affordable to patients living with serious illnesses.

 - Personalized orientation and training for new volunteers